-Enfamil’s Gentlease wins over Similac’s Sensitive formula because Enfamil’s ingredients are gentler on tiny tummies, without the added sugars.
+Enfamil’s Gentlease wins over Similac’s Sensitive formula because the ingredients are gentler on tiny tummies without the added sugars.
 Similac’s second ingredient can actually cause further stomach upset.
-If your baby does not tolerate the taste of Enfamil’s Gentlease, then you may want to attempt Similac as a backup.
+If your baby does not tolerate the taste of Enfamil’s Gentlease, then Similac’s version would be acceptable as a second choice.

 Enfamil’s A.R. formula and Similac’s Spit-Up formula were both created especially for babies who tend to spit-up regularly.
-Similac does not go into a lot of detail about their formula, saying only that it is intended to reduce spit-up.
-Enfamil, however, gives a long list of what makes their formula special for babies who regurgitate.
+Enfamil, however, gives a long list of what makes their formula special for babies with reflux.
 Here is our full comparison of Spit Up vs Enfamil AR.

-Enfamil’s A.R. formula has been clinically proven to reduce spit-up by over a whopping 50%!
-Parents will rejoice as formula usually stains and the smell creeps into fabrics.
-This formula also comes equipped with two prebiotics for digestive health.
+Enfamil’s A.R. formula has been clinically proven to reduce spit-up by over a whopping 50% of the time!
+Parents will rejoice at the thought of no more formula stains or smells.
+This formula also includes two prebiotics for digestive health.
 The secret is a rice starch thickener.
 Despite this, the formula can still flow easily through a bottle’s nipple.

 - Both have extremely similar mixtures of vitamins and minerals as required by the international guidelines.

 - Enfamil’s main ingredients are nonfat milk, vegetable oils, rice starch, lactose, and maltodextrin.

-- Enfamil A.R. has two prebiotics instead of their other versions that only contain one prebiotic.
+- Enfamil A.R. has two prebiotics while their other versions only contain one.

 - Similac’s main ingredients are corn syrup, modified rice starch, milk protein isolate, vegetable oils and one prebiotic.
-Their mixture does not contain as many milk products, which could help many babies with their spit-up.
+Their composition has more sugar than milk products.

 - Similac’s formula does not contain GMOs.

-Enfamil wins again with less sugar and more prebiotics for overall gut health.
-Neither is perfect, but Similac seems to lean heavily on sugars, presumably for taste (most adults are unwilling to taste infant formula based on its smell alone).
-However, every formula on the market is different enough that if one does not work for your baby, then you may want to try the other.
-Try Enfamil formula first.
-Before long, your baby will be a toddler and eating plenty of sugar, so, for now, let them focus on nutrition.
+Enfamil wins again with less sugar, and more prebiotics for overall gut health.
+Neither is perfect, but Similac seems to lean heavily on non-lactose sugars, presumably for taste (most adults are unwilling to taste infant formula based on its smell alone).
+However, every formula on the market is different enough that, if one does not work for your baby, there are plenty of other options.
+Try this Enfamil version first.
+As a toddler, he or she will be exposed to plenty of sugar.
+For now, focus on nutrition.

 Enfamil Nutramigen vs Similac Alimentum